painteau/wp2gemini/README.md

 ## ⚠ Security Notice

-Ensure that you expose the API securely and restrict access if necessary when deploying in a production environment.
+Ensure that you expose the dockers securely and restrict access if necessary when deploying in a production environment.

 ---